Gigy Money

-Gift Stanford Joshua (born July 18, 1998) alias Gigy Money is a Tanzanian singer, socialite and internet personality known for her dramatic social lifestyle and relationship controversies.
+Gift Stanford Joshua (born July 18, 1998) known by her stage name Gigy Money is a Tanzanian singer, and internet personality.
+Gigy became a household after releasing Papa, a Bongo Flava song written by Marioo in 2017.
+Throughout her music career, Gigy Money has worked with different music heavyweights including Whozu, Tamimu, Rosa Ree, Lava Lava and more.

 Social controversies

 Gigy Money has been accused, charged and sometimes banned for violating the operating procedure of art activities in Tanzania, using foul language and posting nude contents on her social media.

 In 2019 the National Arts Council of Tanzania banned Gigy Money from doing any art activity inside and outside of Tanzania a for six months and to give a sum of one million Tanzanian shillings for the offense of humiliating his personality while performing in a dress that showed her body half naked at the concert that was broadcast live on Wasafi TV which also received a six months punishment from Tanzania Communications Regulatory Authority for the incident.